 Many unique attractions on the Beara Peninsula earn it the title of a ‘must-visit’ on any travel itinerary.

-Dursey Island Cable Car – Ireland’s only cable car – swings a whopping 820 feet (250 metres) over the thrashing sea below, making it a memorable experience in itself; not to mention that Dursey Island is a sight for sore eyes.
+Dursey Island Cable Car – Ireland’s only cable car – swings a whopping 820ft (250m) over the thrashing sea below, making it a memorable experience in itself, not to mention that Dursey Island is a sight for sore eyes.

 Beaches, such as the white sand strand of Ballydonegan, also make for a great activity when visiting the Beara Peninsula.
 If scenic drives are more your thing, check out Healy Pass or Kilcatherine Point.